 The first form can be used by any subscriber and results in a cookie being sent to the new address.
-This cookie MUST be confirmed by the new address, exactly as it was entered, or the command will fail.
-This is the only case in 1.8d and later where a cookie must be confirmed by a specific address.
+This cookie MUST be confirmed by the new address, exactly as it was entered. or the command will fail.
+This is the only case where a LISTSERV cookie must be confirmed by a specific address.